mxhamzakhan/SQL_project/README.md

 # Introduction

 This project started with a mission: crack the code on the most lucrative data analyst skills.
-Inspired by Luke Barousse's insightful [SQL Course](https://lukebarousse.com/sql).
-I embarked on a data exploration to identify the top-paying skills for Data Analysts (both remote and in India)
+Inspired by Mr. Luke Barousse's insightful [SQL Course](https://lukebarousse.com/sql).
+I embarked on a data exploration to identify the top-paying skills for Data Analyst jobs (both remote and in India)

 Check out the SQL queries here: [project_sql folder](/project_sql/)